-In Lake George, February 10-11 means the SNO X East Coast Snowcross ramps up, offering racing on a regional level with International Snowmobile Racing Inc - Snow X Eas, a regional snowmobile racing circuit.
-Round 3 of thie competition will be held during the Lake George Winter Carnival.
+In Lake George, February 10-11 means the SNO X East Coast Snowcross ramps up, offering racing on a regional level with International Snowmobile Racing Inc - SNO X East, a regional snowmobile racing circuit.
+Round 3 of the competition will be held during the Lake George Winter Carnival.
 Competitive Snowmobile racing for different levels and age groups.
 On February 24th, as a part of the winter carnival, a snowmobile drag race is held on Lake George near Shepard Park.
 Spectators can watch as the high-powered snow machines battle it out to have their name on the top of the leader board.
 Definitely an event for the adrenaline seeker.

 On February 24, the 16th Annual Frozen Fire & Lights festival gets underway in Inlet.
 Bring the family for an afternoon and evening of fun!
 Fern Park offers free sledding, ice skating, cross-country skiing, snowshoeing (rentals available), bonfires, fireworks and treats.

 Winter Carnival comes to Brant Lake on February 24 with snowshoe races on ice, snowshoe softball game, longest icicle contest, sled pulling, broomball tournament, ice hockey, outhouse derby, ice fishing derby, crowning of a king and queen, vintage snowmobile rides, bonfires, snacks, and fireworks at dusk.

 For more events, performing arts and Adirondack gathering, check out Visit Adirondacks events.